raoulg/goad_toolkit/README.md

 GOAD🐐 is a flexible Python package for analyzing, transforming, and visualizing data with an emphasis on statistical distribution fitting and modular visualization components.

+> with thanks to my daughters for the genz slang!

 ## 📊 Features

 - **Composable & extendable plotting system** - Build complex visualizations by combining simple components.
 You can extend the existing components with your own.